 All Mr Cass’s treatments and procedures are costed dependent on the complexity of the surgery or treatment.

-For patients who are self funding surgery, in order to give you peace of mind and to avoid worries about spiralling costs, we operate a 'fixed fee for everything' scheme .
+For patients who are self funding surgery, in order to give you peace of mind and to avoid worries about spiralling costs, the hospital operates a 'fixed fee for everything' scheme .
 The hospital will provide a formal quote ahead of any treatment.